 Original documents you submit will be returned to you at the mailing address shown on your Form W-7.
 You don't need to provide a return envelope.
-Applicants are permitted to include a prepaid Express Mail or courier envelope for faster return delivery of their documents.
+Applicants are permitted to include a prepaid Express Mail or courier envelope for faster return delivery of their documents and to ensure the secure delivery of valuable documents, such as passports.
 The IRS will then return the documents in the envelope provided by the applicant.
 If your original documents aren't returned within 60 days, you can call the IRS (see Telephone help, earlier).
 If you will need your documents for any purpose within 60 days of submitting your ITIN application, you may wish to apply in person at an IRS Taxpayer Assistance Center or a CAA.
 See Where To Apply, later.